A bit of History…

 During that same period, I started learning classical guitar technique and interpretation with Maestro Juan Carlos Alves -who also was my Lutherie teacher.
 In this way, I sought to understand not only the instrument, but also the music and the people it was built for.

-In 1999 I graduated a Luthier and kept on building several guitars under the tutelage of my master while I started studying carpentry.
+In 1999 I graduated a Luthier and kept on building several guitars under the tutelage of my master while I began studying carpentry.
 In 2002 a friend invited me to move to Norway to work for a while and explore new horizons.
 The idea of changing scenery was really tempting and I accepted the offer.
 At last, I got accustomed to the country, its people and language and chose to make it my permanent home.

 By 2005 I opened my first shop in Oslo, together with my good friend and colleague Simen Omang.
 Our partnership began out of necessity, because neither of us had money enough to rent a place on our own, but we soon became good friends.
 We enjoyed the company and the possibilities of sharing tooling, approaches, experiences and thoughts.
 We moved through several shops as the years went by, and our partnership lasted for as long as we both lived in Oslo.
 By the end of 2011 Simen moved to Sandøya where he opened his new shop and my family and I moved to Uruguay on a sabbatical pause.